Beat Jet Lag like a Pro: How to deal with jet lag in children & adults

 This is a guest post by Priyanka Chaudhery.

 Priyanka left the corporate world behind to raise her son and eventually pursue a career in wine.
-She now enjoys blogging at Princess SmartyPants and exploring passions like travel, food and yoga.
+She now enjoys blogging and exploring passions like travel, food and yoga.

 What is your best tip for beating jet lag?
 Share with us in the comments below.